fakela/fakela.github.io/docs/writing-sample/faqs.md

 ### Project: Bacalhau FAQs

-**Description:** Developed detailed troubleshooting and frequently asked questions (FAQ) documentation for Bacalhau, a versatile computing platform, to assist users in resolving common problems and queries.
+**Description:** Detailed troubleshooting and frequently asked questions (FAQ) documentation for Bacalhau, a versatile computing platform, to assist users in resolving common problems and queries.

-**Role:** Technical Writer

-**Approach:** My approach prioritized user-centricity, aiming to simplify complex technical issues and provide step-by-step solutions that users of all levels could follow effortlessly.
+**Tools Used:** Docusaurus, Markdown

+**Approach:** My approach in developing this guide was to first identify the most common challenges and questions users face while interacting with Bacalhau.
+I then structured the information in a clear, easy-to-navigate format, making sure to provide straightforward, actionable solutions.
+My focus was on clarity and accessibility, ensuring that both new and experienced users could find the help they need without unnecessary complexity.

 <iframe width="100%" height="800" src="/img/pdf/faq.pdf"/>

-If you're interested in collaborating on similar projects or would like more details, please don't hesitate to [contact me](mailto:favourkelvin17@gmail.com).
-I'm enthusiastic about helping you create effective troubleshooting guides and FAQs for your products!

-You can expect the same level of professionalism and user-focused approach in all my troubleshooting and FAQ writing projects.